apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 }
 ```

-If Bucket is empty we can delete bucket using below command.
+If the bucket is empty we can delete bucket using below command.

 ```shell
 $ ozone sh bucket delete /vol1/bucket1
 Bucket bucket1 is deleted
 ```

-If Bucket contains some keys, we can delete bucket recursively.
+If the bucket contains some keys, we can delete bucket recursively.
 Which will delete all the keys for the specified bucket and also bucket will be deleted.
 After running this command there is no way to recover deleted contents.

 ```shell